isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 It gives you the capability to write instructions that send people somewhere, and enables people to find and go somewhere, gives them agency.

 Facebooks Messenger and Facebook at Work's greatest flaw is their Messenger, which does not have this feature.
-It relies on Groups, and tries to mitigate that by coupling groups to Facebook "Groups" (discussion boards), autoinviting people into the Facebook Group associated chat group.
+It relies on Groups, and tries to mitigate that by coupling groups to Facebook "Groups" (discussion boards), auto-inviting people into the Facebook Group associated chat group.
 This combines worst practices of several systems into one.

 Places can be persistent, they can exist without anyone being in them.